SpectrumIM/spectrum2/documentation/backends/libpurple.md

 ### Description

-Libpurple backend is backend based on Librpurple library supporting all the networks supported by libpurple
+Libpurple backend is backend based on Librpurple library supporting all the networks supported by libpurple.

 ### Configuration